siwarmansouri/chatbot_deep_learing/ReadMe.md

-## Overview
+# Overview
 Simple chatbot in python with deep learning

-## How to run locally
+# How to run locally
-pip install --user -U nltk
+'pip install --user -U nltk'

-pip install --user -U numpy
+'pip install --user -U numpy'

-python3 chatbot.py
+'python3 chatbot.py'

-## Steps:
+# Steps:

 - Prepare a dictionary  of intents (patterns, tags, responses)
 - Create a vocabulary of all of the words used in the patterns, associated tags and classes